ywamsendai/ywamsendai-wiki/docs/lifeinjapan/disaster.md

 Be aware of the location and route of your designated evacuation point.

 For example, the evacuation points around Ayashi station are Hirose Middle School and Ayashi Primary School.

+## Home

+### Furniture

+Make sure that tall furniture such as bookshelves are secured to the wall or ceiling.
+You can get extendable devices to place on the top of them that push them up against the ceiling.

+Also make sure you don't have breakable items, such as photo frames, mugs, or clocks on a high place (especially not near where you sleep!).

+### Emergency Supplies

+After a disaster, around 90% of people will live in their homes.
+Evacuation centres give priority to those that have had their homes damaged.
+In the case of disaster, utilities may all be cut off.
+In this case, it would be good to have up to one week's worth of supplies stocked at home for emergencies.

+Stock the following items (in addition to emergency bag) per adult to extend the emergency bag stock to last a whole week (extra 4 to 6 days depending on emergency bag stock):

+* Long-life water: extra 9 to 15L
+* Long-life emergency food: extra rice (such as alpha rice), canned food, biscuits, chocolate bars, dried bread etc
+* Extra 24 to 28 simple toilets
+* Extra hygiene products: Toilet paper, tissue paper, wet tissues, bandages etc.
+* For families with infants: prepare extra formula milk, disposable nappies, baby bottles, etc.